 Overview

-The Division of Occupational and Environmental Medicine at the UC Irvine School of Medicine is committed to providing exemplary care for the prevention, evaluation, and treatment of occupational and environmental health conditions.
-The Division is a core program of the UC Irvine Center for Occupational and Environmental Health.
+The Division of Occupational and Environmental Medicine at the UC Irvine School of Medicine, and a core program of the UCI Center for Occupational and Environmental Health (COEH), is committed to training physicians and scientists for careers in Occupational and Environmental Health, as well as providing exemplary care for the prevention, evaluation, and treatment of occupational and environmental health conditions.

 Occupational Medicine Residency Program

+The program does not provide an initial clinical training year.
+Consequently, entering residents must have completed at least one year in an ACGME-accredited clinical residency program and be licensed to practice medicine in the state of California.
 The program also considers candidate physicians who have completed an ACGME-accredited clinical residency and obtained a Master’s of Public Health degree or the equivalent from an accredited institution.
-These residents may be admitted directly into a 12 month practicum training program.
+These residents may be admitted directly into a 12-month practicum training program.

 For further information, contact:

-UCI OM Residency Program Director
+Dr. Alya Khan, OccMed Residency Program Director

 Email: alyak@uci.edu

-UC Irvine School of Medicine Type of Program:
+UC Irvine School of Medicine Program Type:

 Preventive Medicine – Occupational Medicine Residency